Tobacco 21: Australia

 In Australia, the Minderoo Foundation runs Tobacco21.com.au and advocates for the smoking age in Australia to be raised to 21.
 The Australian state of Tasmania has considered raising its smoking age from 18 to 21 but has faced some opposition from the Tasmanian Liberal government.
+In 2024, the South Australian government considered a 'tobacco-free generation' proposal that would have prohibited the sale and supply of tobacco products to individuals born on or after 1 January 2007.
+A bill on the policy passed the state's Legislative Council in September 2024.